A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

+\janikrr{Seven requirements (cf. \autoref{fig:sum}) center around the user and the support for optimal decision-making given the status of the PCM system (cf. \autoref{sec:arch}).
+While probabilistic, detailed, and certain predictions across the whole future time horizon are crucial for optimal decision-making, advanced visualization functionalities are insightful to the user.}

-\textbf{Probabilistic prediction.} \cite{fullop_real_2012} predicts the time and event failure type of high-performance computing cluster nodes by extracting event graphs from system logs and computing the confidence of the correlation between events, the average time delay between events and its standard deviation. \autoref{fig:event_graph} shows a small, exemplary event graph with three events $y_0$, $y_1$ and $\hat{y}$.
-For a \emph{probabilistic prediction}, \janik{the event prediction method in \cite{fullop_real_2012} predicts the probability of event $\hat{y}$ that follows event $y_0$ and $y_1$ with Bayes law to be 50\% * 50\% = 25\% and the time of event $\hat{y}$ to be 25 minutes +/- (2 * 4 minute + 2 * 3 minute) = 14 minutes with 95\% probability after $y_0$ has occurred.}
+\textbf{Probabilistic prediction.} \cite{fullop_real_2012} predicts the time and event failure type of high-performance computing cluster nodes by extracting event graphs from system logs. \janikrr{To that end, \cite{fullop_real_2012}} compute the confidence of the correlation between events, the average time delay between events and its standard deviation. \autoref{fig:event_graph} shows a small, exemplary event graph with three events $y_0$, $y_1$ and $\hat{y}$.
+For a \emph{probabilistic prediction}, \janik{the EP method in \cite{fullop_real_2012} predicts the probability of event $\hat{y}$ that follows event $y_0$ and $y_1$ with Bayes law to be 50\% * 50\% = 25\% and the time of event $\hat{y}$ to be 25 minutes +/- (2 * 4 minute + 2 * 3 minute) = 14 minutes with 95\% probability after $y_0$ has occurred.}

-Leveraging the event graph, Bayes law and the assumption of normally distributed time delays leads to a straightforward, probabilistic conceptualization of event prediction.
+Leveraging the event graph, Bayes law and the assumption of normally distributed time delays leads to a straightforward, probabilistic conceptualization of EP.
 For the same reasons, the prediction can be traced back to one or a set of root causes in the event graph such that the method meets the requirements of \emph{RCA support}.
-Furthermore, the simplicity of the method helps domain experts to understand its output, yet may fail to perform well when facing complex dependencies between events in multiple dimensions, \janik{e.g., a patient's clinical history and future treatment outcome.
+Furthermore, the simplicity of the method helps domain experts to understand its output. \janikrr{Yet,} it may fail to perform well when facing complex dependencies between events in multiple dimensions, \janik{e.g., a patient's clinical history and future treatment outcome.
 This indicates a trade-off between simplicity of the probabilistic conceptualization and its applicability to complex monitored systems, their application domains and corresponding prediction goals.}